-In a study published in the Lancet Global Health, researchers from the World Health Organization (WHO) highlight the global physical inactivity epidemic:
+In a study published in the Lancet Global Health, researchers from the World Health Organisation (WHO) highlight the global physical inactivity epidemic:

 This study was conducted as the WHO is working with partners and stakeholders such as TAFISA to implement the WHO Global Action Plan of Physical Activity (GAPPA) (2018-2030).
 In 2017, TAFISA Vice-President Catherine Forde had joined the Advisory Network for the development for the GAPPA (read more).
 The goals of the WHO's GAPPA align with those of TAFISA's Mission 2030 in combating the global physical inactivity epidemic and working towards a better world through Sport for All.

 TAFISA President Prof. Dr. Ju-Ho Chang emphasised the need to work together and act fast to tackle the issue: "Without immediate and effective change, generations to come will not enjoy the world as we have done.
 The world they will live in will be a lesser world than ours.
 This is not only not fair, but unacceptable… and preventable.
 Sport for All has the power to make a change, to make the world a better place, to contribute to solving the world’s problems like little else can.
 If we are to maximize the contribution of Sport for All to building a better world for generations to come, now is not the time for complacency, or delegation or to be a silent partner.
 For each of us, in every capacity, as individuals and together, now is a time for action, and to make our Active World a reality."

 The Lancet Global Health: Globally, more than 1.4 billion adults are at risk of disease from not doing enough physical activity